-In addition to the CVD training grant, our division offers training in epidemiology through courses and independent studies offered through several Northwestern degree programs.
+In addition to the CVD training grant, our faculty supports training in epidemiology through independent studies and by teaching in several Northwestern degree programs.

 Meet Our Team

-Associate Professor of Preventive Medicine (Epidemiology) and Pediatrics
+Professor of Preventive Medicine (Epidemiology) and Medicine (Pulmonary and Critical Care)

-Assistant Professor of Preventive Medicine (Epidemiology) and Preventive Medicine (Cancer Epidemiology and Prevention)
+Assistant Professor of Preventive Medicine (Epidemiology) and McCormick School of Engineering

-Associate Professor of Preventive Medicine (Epidemiology) and Medicine (Cardiology)
+Assistant Professor of Medicine (Cardiology) and Preventive Medicine (Epidemiology)

 Dr. Khan is board certified in Internal Medicine and Cardiovascular Diseases and holds active medical licensure in the state of Illinois.
 She received her medical degree from the Feinberg School of Medicine at Northwestern University in 2009 as part of the Honors Program in Medical Education.
 She completed her internship and residency in Internal Medicine at Northwestern University Feinberg School of Medicine in Chicago, IL in 2012 and then served as Chief Medical Resident from 2012-2013.
 She also obtained her master’s degree in Clinical Investigation from the Northwestern University Graduate School in 2014.
 Dr. Khan completed her fellowship in cardiovascular diseases at Northwestern in 2016 followed by a post-doctoral fellowship in cardiovascular epidemiology in 2017 before joining the Northwestern faculty.
 She has received multiple awards for excellence in research, teaching, and patient care.